 Opening times and access

-The Royal Borough's two foot tunnels at Greenwich and Woolwich are used by 1.5 million people a year (around 1.2 million in Greenwich and 300,000 in Woolwich).
+There are two foot tunnels in the Royal Borough of Greenwich; one in Greenwich and the other in Woolwich.
+Our foot tunnels are used by 1.5 million people a year (around 1.2 million in Greenwich and 300,000 in Woolwich).

-Please note that during peak travel periods, cyclists may be denied access.
+Please note that in the event of either of the tunnels being closed, users may use the DLR at cost: During peak travel periods, however, cyclists may be denied access onto the DLR.
 Read more about crossing the river by bike.

 Closures and maintenance

-During wet cleaning, there is a fair amount of water present but the tunnel and lifts remain open.
+During wet cleaning, there is a fair amount of water present but the tunnel will remain open.

 Location of the tunnels

 The foot tunnels provide pedestrian links across the river at the following locations:

 - Greenwich foot tunnel links Cutty Sark to Island Gardens, Tower Hamlets

 - Woolwich foot tunnel links Woolwich to North Woolwich, Newham.